-Former Arkansas Governor Mike Huckabee will be the keynote speaker for Union University’s 17th annual Scholarship Banquet Oct.
-7 at the Carl Perkins Civic Center in Jackson, Tenn.
+Fox News host and former Arkansas Gov. Mike Huckabee spoke about personal morality and the value of Christian education at Union University’s 17th annual Scholarship Banquet Oct.
+7 at the Carl Perkins Civic Center.

 America may be experiencing changes in its power structure, but Dr. Benjamin S. Carson said he believes God is not ready to let Americans relinquish leadership as a powerful and influential nation.